 Extensive or elaborate arrangements might also increase the labor component of your flowers.
 A cascade bouquet takes more time and attention than a basic nosegay.
 A complicated altarpiece will be priced to account for the time and effort required to get the flowers just so.

-Your flowers will most likely be subject to your state’s sales tax; and your florist may tack on a set-up, service and/or delivery fee, which might be a flat rate, or a percentage of the total bill (brides report this fee can be as high as 15%).
-Florists may also offer to pick up any rentals of things like vases for centerpiece hardware at the end of the night (for a fee, of course).
+Your flowers will most likely be subject to your state’s sales tax, and your florist may tack on a setup, service and/or delivery fee, which might be a flat rate or a percentage of the total bill (customers report this fee can be as high as 15%).
+Florists may also offer to pick up any rentals, such as vases for centerpiece hardware, at the end of the night (for a fee, of course).

-If you plan to try to negotiate these costs, it’s best to do so upfront, and get all promises in writing.
+If you plan to try to negotiate these costs, it’s best to do so up front and to get all promises in writing.
 Also, when you select a florist, make sure any money you provide when you sign the contract is considered a deposit, not a retainer, just in case the business closes before your wedding.
 You’ll be more likely to get your money back if your upfront money was classified as a deposit.
-Put the deposit and the completion payment on a credit card that pays rewards, if you can, and once you add in all your other wedding expenses, you might end up with enough miles or cash back for an amazing honeymoon.
+Put the deposit and the final payment on a credit card that pays rewards, if you can, and once you add in all your other wedding expenses, you might end up with enough miles or cash back to help pay for an amazing honeymoon.

-A florist’s profits on wedding services vary widely, depending on a number of factors, including how in-demand her services are.
+A florist’s profits on wedding services vary widely, depending on a number of factors, including how in-demand their services are.
 But many small, local florists claim they don’t make much money on wedding flowers.
-Their goal is to wow you with their work so you come back every time you need a birthday bouquet, a get-well arrangement, or beautiful blooms for any occasion.
+Their goal is to wow you with their work so you come back every time you need a birthday bouquet, a get-well arrangement or beautiful blooms for any occasion.